Probing Modified Gravity with Integrated Sachs-Wolfe CMB and Galaxy Cross-correlations: Results and Discussion

 For the best-fit parameters presented in Table~\ref{tab:BFParams}, we compute the auto-correlation $\chi^2$ given by Eqn.~(\ref{auto_chi}).
 Then, we find the best-fit galaxy bias parameters, which are given in Table~\ref{tab:galaxy_bias_model}.
 The obtained values of $b$ in GGC are similar to those in $\Lambda$CDM.
 Using the best-fit parameters along with these galaxy bias values, we calculate the $\chi^2$ in Eqn.~\eqref{eq:chi2cc} for the ISW-galaxy cross-correlation power spectra.
 We consider the two cases: (1) $A_{\rm ISW}$ is fixed to 1, and (2) $A_{\rm ISW}$ is allowed to vary.
 The $\chi^2$ values for cases (1) and (2) are denoted as $\chi_1^2$ and $\chi_{\rm A}^2$, respectively.
 The constrained values of $\chi_1^2$ and $\chi_{\rm A}^2$ are presented in Table~\ref{tab:BFchi2}.
 In $\Lambda$CDM the value of $A_{\rm ISW}$ derived by the ISW likelihood is slightly different from the one reported in Sec.~\ref{Sec:ISWsignificance}, because here we are using different fiducial \lcdm\ parameters.

-We find that the GGC model has a worse fit to the likelihood than \lcdm\ as quantified by an increase in both $\chi^2_1$ and $\chi^2_{\rm A}$.
+We find that the GGC best-fit model has a worse fit to the likelihood than \lcdm\ as quantified by an increase in both $\chi^2_1$ and $\chi^2_{\rm A}$.
 This increase of $\chi^2$ in GGC results from the reduction of power in the ISW signal.
-The suppressed ISW power manifests iteself in the preference for larger $A_{\rm ISW} = 2.71 \pm 0.94$ in comparison to the $\Lambda$CDM bound $A_{\rm ISW} = 1.61 \pm 0.33$.
-The increases $\Delta \chi^2_1 = 15.7$ and $\Delta \chi_{\rm A}^2 = 15.3$ for GGC relative to \lcdm\ are greater than the reduction $\Delta \chi^2 = -7.6$ when the Baseline likelihood for GGC is performed in comparison to $\Lambda$CDM.
-This means that including the ISW likelihood with the Baseline analysis strongly disfavors the best-fit parameters shown in Table~\ref{tab:BFParams}.
+The suppressed ISW power manifests itself in the preference for larger $A_{\rm ISW} = 2.71 \pm 0.94$ in comparison to the $\Lambda$CDM bound $A_{\rm ISW} = 1.61 \pm 0.33$.
+The increases $\Delta \chi^2_1 = 15.7$ and $\Delta \chi_{\rm A}^2 = 15.3$ for the GGC best-fit relative to the \lcdm\ best-fit are greater than the reduction $\Delta \chi^2 = -7.6$ for the GGC best-fit relative to the \lcdm\ best-fit for the fit to the Baseline likelihood.
+This means that the GGC best-fit parameters shown in Table~\ref{tab:BFParams} are not compatible with the ISW likelihood when combined with the Baseline data.

 In Tables~\ref{tab:Chi2_breakdown} and \ref{tab:Chi2_breakdown_A}, we show the contributions to the $\chi^2$ arising from each redshift bin of the catalogs we are using.
 The largest contributions in both $\chi^2_1$ and $\chi^2_{\rm A}$ come from the higher redshift bins with NVSS alone, contributing $\Delta \chi^2_1 = 5.92$ and $\Delta \chi^2_{\rm A} =6.66$, respectively.
 There are also increases of $\Delta \chi^2_1 > 1$ and $\Delta \chi^2_{\rm A}>1$ resulting from SDSS in the ranges $0.4 \leq z < 0.5$ and $0.5 \leq z < 0.7$ as well as QSO in the ranges $0.5 \leq z < 1$ and $1 \leq z < 2$.
 Excluding any one of the entire catalogs would result in increases of $\chi^2_1$ and $\chi^2_{\rm A}$.
-This increase is sufficient to offset the reduction of $\chi^2$ shown in Table \ref{tab:BFParams}.
-Therefore, the worse fit for GGC to the ISW likelihood in comparison to \lcdm\ is not associated with a systematic error in one of the data sets or redshift bins.
+This increase is sufficient to offset the reduction of $\chi^2$ shown in Table \ref{tab:BFParams_chi2_breakdown}.
+Therefore, the fact that the GGC best-fit model is incompatible with the ISW likelihood in comparison to the \lcdm\ best-fit model is not associated with a systematic error in one of the data sets or redshift bins.
 Additionally, even when the phenomenological rescaling of $A_{\rm ISW}$ is used, the $\chi^2$ in GGC is significantly larger than that in $\Lambda$CDM.
 This suggests that the worse fit relative to \lcdm\ is not only the result of a reduction of the ISW power, but also of a change in the shape of the power spectrum.
 In particular we find that, for high redshift measurements of QSO and NVSS, the best-fit GGC model has a negative ISW-galaxy cross-correlation.